Harsco (NYSE:HSC) Issues Q2 2021 Earnings Guidance

+Harsco (NYSE:HSC) last released its quarterly earnings results on Monday, May 3rd.
+The industrial products company reported $0.15 earnings per share for the quarter, beating the Zacks’ consensus estimate of $0.04 by $0.11.
+Harsco had a return on equity of 4.41% and a net margin of 1.09%.
+The business had revenue of $528.86 million during the quarter, compared to analyst estimates of $514.94 million.
+During the same quarter last year, the company posted $0.16 EPS.
+Harsco’s revenue for the quarter was up 32.6% on a year-over-year basis.
+Analysts expect that Harsco will post 0.47 EPS for the current year.

-In other Harsco news, SVP Russell C. Hochman sold 12,260 shares of the company’s stock in a transaction on Tuesday, February 23rd.
-The shares were sold at an average price of $21.00, for a total transaction of $257,460.00.
-Following the completion of the sale, the senior vice president now owns 39,627 shares in the company, valued at approximately $832,167.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-1.81% of the stock is owned by insiders.
+In other news, SVP Russell C. Hochman sold 12,260 shares of the firm’s stock in a transaction dated Tuesday, February 23rd.
+The stock was sold at an average price of $21.00, for a total transaction of $257,460.00.
+Following the completion of the sale, the senior vice president now directly owns 39,627 shares of the company’s stock, valued at approximately $832,167.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+1.81% of the stock is owned by company insiders.

 Harsco Corporation provides industrial services and engineered products worldwide.
 The company operates in three segments: Harsco Metals & Minerals, Harsco Industrial, and Harsco Rail.
 The Harsco Metals & Minerals segment provides on-site services of material logistics, product quality improvement, and resource recovery for iron, steel, and metals manufacturing; and value added environmental solutions for industrial co-products, as well as produces industrial abrasives and roofing granules.